shelbyedmonds/artsy/README.md

    __Note:__ The actual grading rubric will involve testing each of the items above in discrete parts so that partial credit can be earned.

-#### (60 points) Implement a graphical user interface in Swing that resembles and
+#### (60 points) Implement a graphical user interface in Swing.

-functions like the one described in the "User Interface" section of this document.
+Your GUI should resemble and functions like the one described in the "User Interface" section of this document.

    * (20 points) The menu bar works as described in this document.
    * (20 points) The tool bar works as described in this document.